-The narrator is falling out from a tempestuous relationship with another woman.
+The narrator is reeling after a tempestuous relationship with another woman.
 Delirious with love and longing, her thoughts turn increasingly wild, circling back on themselves, until the trauma underlying her pain is exposed.
-With the intimacy of confession, the narrator embarks on a psychoanalysis of herself, offering the reader entry into her tangled experiences with homosexuality, paranoia and, at the core of it all, incest.
+With then naked intimacy of confession, the narrator struggles to put long-repressed experiences into words, words that cut like double-edged swaords.
+She exposes the ambivalence and complexities of desire, her paranoia, her self contempt and self-righteousness and, at the core of it all, incest.

 Christine Angot is one of the most controversial authors writing in France. today.
 Her novels explore a variety of taboo topics including homosexuality, incest, and sexual violence, and have continually blurred the line between autobiography and fiction.